immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 But it doesn't have to be that way.
-The Rails "convention over configuration" mantra inspired the creation of [TorqueBox], encapsulating the "enterprise-grade" services provided by JBoss AS7 behind simple Ruby API's.
-The goal for Immutant is to do the same with Clojure.
+The Rails "convention over configuration" mantra inspired the creation of [TorqueBox], encapsulating the enterprise-grade services provided by JBoss AS7 behind simple Ruby API's.
+The immediate goal for Immutant is to do the same with Clojure.

 But by integrating **any** JVM-based language with JBoss AS7, the ultimate goal is to keep all the groups in an enterprise -- both